 Evidence has been presented that semi-critical devices, devices that come in contact with mucous membranes or non-intact skin, such as endoscopes and endocavity probes, cause more healthcare associated infections than non-critical or critical medical devices...

 According to HIPAA, ePHI is, “any protected health information that is created, stored, transmitted, or received in any electronic format or media.”
 Any medical device which retains this information can prove to be a weakness in your facility’s defense of patient ePHI...

 Do we have any reason to believe our water is always safe for consumption?
 More importantly, do we know that our municipal water is safe for rinsing semi-critical devices, like TEE probes and endoscopes, so as to retain high-level disinfection status?

 Too many facilities have no standardized way of storing transesophageal echocardiogram (TEE) ultrasound probes.
 Some facilities have used transportation cases to store their TEE probes, but that is not their intended use and is actually prohibited in several countries.

 When reprocessing TEE ultrasound probes, it is vital to perform electrical leakage testing after every single use.
 While the reasons for electrical leakage testing are numerous, there are three reasons that really stand out...

-Are you prepared to provide records of every single cleaning and disinfection event for your TEE probes?
+Are you prepared to provide records of every single cleaning, disinfection, and maintenance event for your TEE probes?

 When reprocessing transesophageal echocardiogram (TEE) ultrasound probes, sometimes the numerous steps can feel overwhelming